An original or certified copy of your bachelor's degree.

 Already living in the Netherlands?

-In case you already live in the Netherlands, you need to also upload a copy of your residence permit (front and back).
+In case you are already living in the Netherlands, you also have to upload a copy of your residence permit (front and back).

 A photocopy of the page(s) of your valid passport that give your name, date of birth, place of birth and the passport expiration date or a photocopy of your valid European ID card (both sides).

 Only required for applicants applying for a scholarship listed on our website.